Ford Pinto engine: 2.3 (LL23)

 The Ford Pinto used the OHC version, a 2301 cc unit introduced in 1974 which has a 96.04 mm bore and 79.4 mm stroke.
 This version lasted until 1997 in various guises.
 The earliest units produced 66 kW and 160 Nm.
 This engine has also been known as the Lima engine, after the Lima Engine plant in Lima, Ohio, where it was first manufactured (it was also manufactured in Brazil starting in 1974).

-In 1979-80, a draw-through, non-intercooled turbo version was produced for Mustang Cobras and some Capris.
+In 1979–80, a draw-through, non-intercooled turbo version was produced for Mustang Cobras and some Capris.
 Lack of dealership and owner training resulted in many stuck turbochargers and other maintenance problems.
 They were limited to 5 psi of boost, though Ford Motorsport sold a wastegate with an adjustable rod which allowed an increase up to 9 psi.
 It was used in this carbureted form in a number of passenger cars, from the Fairmont Futura Turbo to the 1979 Indy Pace Car edition Mustang.

 In 1983, Ford introduced a fuel-injected version of the turbocharged engine, which was used in the Thunderbird Turbo Coupe and the Turbo GT trim of the Mustang.
 In 1984, the Mustang SVO was introduced with an intercooler, initially producing 175 hp and later increased to 205 hp in 1985½.
 After the SVO was discontinued, the intercooler was added to the Turbo Coupe.
-Output for this turbo/intercooled version was 190 hp and 240 Nm for the 1987-88 models with the five-speed (T-5) manual transmission.
-In addition to the 1983-1984 Mustang Turbo GT and 1983-1986 Turbo Coupe, the non-intercooled version of the engine was also used in the 1985-89 Merkur XR4Ti and 1984-1986 Mercury Cougar XR7, producing 155 hp and 190 lbft.
+Output for this turbo/intercooled version was 190 hp and 240 Nm for the 1987–88 models with the five-speed (T-5) manual transmission.
+In addition to the 1983–1984 Mustang Turbo GT and 1983–1986 Turbo Coupe, the non-intercooled version of the engine was also used in the 1985–89 Merkur XR4Ti and 1984–1986 Mercury Cougar XR7, producing 155 hp and 190 lbft.

-A dual-spark version (with two spark plugs per cylinder, distributor-less ignition, and reduced main bearing sizes) was introduced in the 1989 Ford Ranger and 1991 Ford Mustang.
-This version produced 105 hp and 183 Nm.
+A version with two spark plugs per cylinder, distributor-less ignition, and reduced main bearing sizes was introduced in the 1989 Ford Ranger and 1991 Ford Mustang.
+This engine produced 105 hp and 183 Nm.